UpGado/upgado.github.io/_posts/2019-07-28-gladwell-outliers.md

 ## Opportunities!

-This is the most important, actionable lesson I learned from the book: *grab opportunities*.
-Extraordinary success was only possible because people capitalized on opportunities.
+This is the most important, immediately-actionable lesson that could be learned from the book: *grab opportunities*.
+Extraordinary success was possible not only because people had great skill or worked hard, but also because they were given extraordinary opportunities that they managed to capitalize on.
+This applies to Bill Gates, who

 {% include mailchimp.html source="cracking1" %}